 If you are a currently-employed FSU faculty members, you can create an account immediately with no approval required.
 Additionally, you may sponsor non-faculty users (students, staff, and outside collaborators).

-If you are a FSU student, staff member, or outside collaborator (not employed or enrolled at FSU), you can create an RCC account provided that you are sponsored by a faculty member.
-You must specify who this faculty member is during account signup, and you faculty sponsor must explicitly approve your request.
+If you are a FSU student, staff member, or outside collaborator (not employed or enrolled at FSU), you can create an RCC account provided that you are sponsored by a current faculty member.
+You must specify who this faculty member is during account signup, and your faculty sponsor must explicitly approve your request.
 Refer to the account policy for full details.

 Managing Account Settings

 You can update your email, password, preferred shell, and other account settings using the our self-service web portal.

 Additionally, you can manage any resources you control (such as groups, HPC partitions, or Spear systems), and request access to different resources.

 If you are having trouble using your account, refer to the following common scenarios.
 If none of these match your issue, please submit a support request.

 - Account not active or locked - Visit the our self-service portal to view your account status.
 We generally lock your account if your sponsor has not approved your account in the past year, but your account may be locked for any number of reasons.

 - Forgotten password - You can easily reset your password through our self-service portal.